How to Calculate the Present Value of a Single Amount

 Punch PMT and PMT (there are no payments beyond the first one)

 Punch PV and you will have your answer of $1,000

 Calculating Present Value Using a Spreadsheet

-Spreadsheets, such as Microsoft Excel, are suited for calculating time value of money problems and other mathematical functions.
-The function that we use for present value of a lump sum on an Excel spreadsheet is:
+Spreadsheets, such as Microsoft Excel, are well-suited for calculating time value of money problems and other mathematical functions.
+The function used for present value of a lump sum on an Excel spreadsheet is:

 This video lesson will help you with practicing calculations for present value of a single amount.